haf/EventStore.Client.FSharp/README.md

 ## API

 Usage `open EventStore.Client`.
-If using `Repo` and `Aggregate`, you should use the nuget `Intelliplan.JsonNet` to get access to `Serialisation.serialise` and `Serialisation.deserialise`, which are the two serialisation functions that work well.
+If using `Repo` and `Aggregate`, you should use the nuget `Newtonsoft.Json.FSharp` to get access to `Serialisation.serialise` and `Serialisation.deserialise`, which are the two serialisation functions that work well.